California State University, Long Beach: Athletics

-Notable people
+Noted people

 CSULB has more than 320,000 alumni as of 2018.

 Alumni have written, acted and directed screenplays that have attracted Oscar-caliber talent.
 David Twohy (BA) co-wrote the screenplay for the Academy Award winning film The Fugitive.
-Linda Woolverton (BA 1974) wrote the screenplays for the Academy Award-winning,Beauty and the Beast was nominated for Best Picture and five other Academy Awards, and won for Best Original Score and Best Original Song Disney animated films Beauty and the Beast and The Lion King, and the live-action 2010 film Alice in Wonderland directed by Oscar-nominated director Tim Burton and starring Oscar-nominated actor Johnny Depp.
-J. F. Lawton (BA) wrote the screenplay to Pretty Woman, starring the Oscar-winning actress Julia Roberts.
-Mark Steven Johnson (BA 1989) has co-written and directed the films Daredevil, starring Oscar-winning actor Ben Affleck, and Ghost Rider, starring Oscar-winning actor Nicolas Cage.
+Linda Woolverton (BA 1974) wrote the screenplays for the Academy Award-winning, Disney animated films Beauty and the Beast and The Lion King, and the live-action 2010 film Alice in Wonderland.
+J. F. Lawton (BA) wrote the screenplay to Pretty Woman.
+Mark Steven Johnson (BA 1989) has co-written and directed the films Daredevil and Ghost Rider.
 Actor Crispin Alapag notably on Big Time In Hollywood FL, Ray Donovan, General Hospital and VR Troopers Power Rangers.

 Current and former mayors of Long Beach Robert Garcia and Beverly O'Neill are alumni.

 Former students have won at least five Academy Awards.
 Steven Spielberg (Class of 1969, BA 2002) won two Oscars for Best Directing for Schindler's List and Saving Private Ryan and has directed a number of other successful movies such as Jaws, E.T. the Extra-Terrestrial, and Jurassic Park.
 Former industrial design major John Dykstra, who has been nominated five times for Academy Awards, won two Oscars for his special effects work on the George Lucas film Star Wars and the Sam Raimi film Spider-Man 2.
 Deborah L. Scott (BA) won an Oscar for costume design for the James Cameron film Titanic.

 Emmy Award-nominated director Chris Carter (BA 1979) created the series The X-Files, which garnered several awards during its nine seasons on television.
 Former student Steve Martin, whose philosophy classes at the university inspired him to become a professional comedian, is an Emmy Award winner and a Disney Legend.